How (and why) to Prioritize Protein

-Eating a wide variety of protein-rich foods helps you get all of these unique amino acids, which in turn supports your enzymes, your ability to metabolize fat, and supports structural tissue production that sculpts a lean, fit physique.
+Eating a variety of protein-rich foods helps you get all of these unique amino acids, which in turn supports your enzymes, your ability to metabolize fat, and supports structural tissue (aka muscle) production that sculpts a lean, fit physique.
 After a great workout, it’s important to jumpstart the recovery process by getting a good amount of protein (and carbs) in.

 Not only that, your body burns more calories when it breaks protein down (boosting your metabolic rate) all the while giving shape, structure, and strength to your muscles.

 Sometimes we slack on protein because of outdated misconceptions that it will “bulk” us up…

 It actually takes months to years of disciplined training, controlled eating, and often hormone supplementation used to achieve a muscular, “bulky,” bodybuilder look.
 While both men and women can build muscle effectively, men have an easier time due to their higher levels of testosterone.